In Burkina Faso we work with partners to:

 And in Arbolle and Thema Bokin in Passore province, we run a rights program in 14 villages.

-Last year in 2011, we trained 60 paralegal clubs with a total of 600 members as a part of our women's rights program.
+In 2011, we trained 60 paralegal clubs with a total of 600 members as a part of our women's rights program.
 These paralegals work on individual cases of abuse or illegal practices against older women.
 They also mobilize community campaigns to challenge the social exclusion of the violence against women.
 Although the process of changing these practices is slow, we are seeing positive effects.
 For example, these campaigns caused the Chief of the Moora tribe to issue a statement denouncing witchcraft accusations and to call on other traditional leaders to do the same.

 - 60 paralegals have helped community members access benefits and services.